WilliamStaudenmeier/live-preview-desktop-and-mobile/README.md

-## Live Preview Desktop and Mobile
+# Live Preview Desktop and Mobile

 This extension for Visual Studio Code allows you to preview your HTML code in both desktop and mobile views, all within the same preview window.

 ## Features

 - Preview your HTML code in both desktop and mobile views
-- Toggle between desktop and mobile views with the click of a button
-- View logs of the preview process
+- Quickly see how your pages look without opening a browser

 ## Usage

+1. CMD SHIFT P - Show Live Preview
-1. Open an HTML file in Visual Studio Code
+2. Open the HTML file you wish to view
-2. Click the "Live Preview Desktop and Mobile" button in the top right corner of the editor
+3. Click the "Live Preview Desktop and Mobile" button in the top right corner of the editor
-3. By default, the preview will be in mobile view.
-To switch to desktop view, click the "Desktop" button at the top of the preview pane.
-4. To view logs of the preview process, click the "Logs" button at the top of the preview pane.

 ## Requirements